quadvvvv/ModelEarth-feed/README.md

 ## Team Projects

-Place your name here if your working on an update.
+Place your name here if you're working on an update.

 1.)
 TO DO: Update the Yarn Build to make the player an embeddable widget.
 Here's possible <a href="https://chatgpt.com/share/b847e2c7-732b-4f28-b069-7a58bc107d93">setup info in ChatGPT</a>.